owncast/owncast.github.io/docs/configuration/runtime-flags.md

 Configuration is generally done through the Owncast administration site located on your server under `/admin`, however, there are a number of runtime flags you can set when starting Owncast to modify its behavior.

+Most admins never need these.
+Use the admin UI for normal configuration.
+The flags here are mainly for recovery, such as resetting a lost admin password, or for scripted and automated startups.

 You can run Owncast with `--help` to see a full list of available runtime flags.

 ## Admin Password

 You can reset the admin password on startup via the `--adminpassword` flag.
+This is the usual way to recover access if you have lost your admin password.
 For example:

 ```bash
 owncast --adminpassword mynewpassword